moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab2.md

 1. Click the status icon of the top row to see the details of the most recent pipeline.
 You’ll see columns representing the pipeline’s stages, and widgets representing jobs within each stage.

-> Note: The order of execution for stages generally reads left to right.
+>  The order of execution for stages generally reads left to right.
 In this example, the `build` stage is the leftmost column, since it is the first stage to execute.

 1. Click each of the two jobs to see the output in a web terminal.
 Identify the gitlab-runner for each job